ClementNerma/NightOS-v2/README.md

 ![NightOS Logo](http://i.imgur.com/iRikS7cl.png)

+*Vous pouvez lire ce fichier [en français](https://github.com/ClementNerma/NightOS/blob/master/README-fr.md) !*

 NightOS is a desktop environment which is based on a custom Linux distribution.
-It uses the [Electron](https://github.com/electron/electron) and [NodeJS](https://nodejs.org) technology to access the filsystem, manage the network connections, and manage applications safely.
+It uses the [Electron](https://github.com/electron/electron) and [NodeJS](https://nodejs.org) technology to access the filesystem, manage the network connections, and manage applications safely.

 # How does it work ?